schollz/_core/docs/content/effects/repeat.md

 +++

-The Repeat effect identifies zero-crossings to loop audio segments best matching the requested duration, distinct from delay by overtaking rather than adding to the audio, with speeds reaching up to audio rate.
+The Repeat effect uses zero-crossings to loop audio segments that best match the requested duration.
+This effect is distinct from delay as it overtakes the audio rather than adding to it, allowing for speeds up to the audio rate.